garciaed1/Lonely_ChatterBox/ProjectRoadMap.md

 8. Configure the ChatBot to respond with appropriate response from the repository
     1. Will have to develop keywords that tie back to the list of responses

+NOTE: The assignments will be completed by the only developer on this project.